Skip to main content

 School Counseling

 The School Counseling program measured competencies of students during their internship; the final field experience before the student graduates.
 This EPP-created assessment measures student competency in 17 general counseling areas and 15 specific school counseling areas.
-On average, students performed at the proficient level for all rubric elements, except for classroom management, for which the mean score was between performance associated with developing skills and proficient skills.
-All counseling students performed particularly high in the areas of Listening Skills and Therapeutic Relationships, and school counseling students performed particularly well in the areas of Individual Counseling, Collaboration, and consultation.
+The majority of students performed at an exemplary level for all rubric elements, and improvement All counseling students performed particularly high in the areas of Listening Skills and Therapeutic Relationships, and school counseling students performed particularly well in the areas of Individual Counseling, Collaboration, and Consultation.